rzsykzmxpxzasqxtyxlveeanfu/OpenVPNconnect/README.md

 * UNIX/Linux and OpenVPN client installed
 * a paid subscription to a paid VPN provider (in the script NordVPN is used.
 Use the [VPN comparison chart](https://thatoneprivacysite.net/vpn-comparison-chart/) to select the provider for your needs)
-* the username and password are stored on separate lines in `/etc/openvpn/ovpn/.htpasswd`
+* the username and password are stored on separate lines in `/etc/openvpn/ovpn/.htpasswd`.
+Set permissions to `-r-x——` or similar
 * several `.ovpn` files of the servers of your choice in `/etc/openvpn/ovpn`
 * a connection to the internet
 * make this script executable: